metio/terraform-provider-k8s/docs/resources/postgres_operator_crunchydata_com_postgres_cluster_v1beta1.md

 - `affinity` (Attributes) Scheduling constraints of a PostgreSQL pod.
 Changing this value causes PostgreSQL to restart.
 More info: https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node (see [below for nested schema](#nestedatt--spec--instances--affinity))
 - `containers` (Attributes List) Custom sidecars for PostgreSQL instance pods.
 Changing this value causes PostgreSQL to restart. (see [below for nested schema](#nestedatt--spec--instances--containers))
 - `metadata` (Attributes) Metadata contains metadata for PostgresCluster resources (see [below for nested schema](#nestedatt--spec--instances--metadata))
-- `min_available` (String) Minimum number of pods that should be available at a time.
+- `min_available` (Dynamic) Minimum number of pods that should be available at a time.
 Defaults to one when the replicas field is greater than one.
 - `name` (String) Name that associates this set of PostgreSQL pods.
 This field is optional when only one instance set is defined.
 Each instance set in a cluster must have a unique name.
 The combined length of this and the cluster name must be 46 characters or less.
 - `priority_class_name` (String) Priority class name for the PostgreSQL pod.
 Changing this value causes PostgreSQL to restart.
 More info: https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/
 - `replicas` (Number) Number of desired PostgreSQL pods.